 - Move it

-Movement is a highly underrated and super easy way to focus your audience’s attention.
-While the demo itself creates some movement, following a mouse across a screen can rapidly become uninteresting.
-There are several ways to add more movement to your demo:
+Movement is a highly underrated and quick way to focus your audience’s attention.
+While the demo itself creates some movement, following a mouse across a screen can rapidly become monotonous.
+There are several easy ways to add more movement to your demo:

-If you’re virtual, learn to use the web tools in your platform like highlighting, drawing and whiteboarding.
-You can use similar tools in PowerPoint (which requires toggling between your software and slides).
 If you’re in person, don’t forget to move yourself!
 Most presenters stand glued to their laptop —as if under strict orders not to move.
-Find places to move during your demo, like when during questions, introducing a new topic, or providing a summary of what you’ve just shown.
+Find places to move during your demo, like during questions, introducing a new topic, or providing a summary of what you’ve just shown.

 Demotainment doesn’t have to be a dirty word.
 Leverage the power of entertainment in your demo to keep busy audience’s engaged, highlight key messages, and stand out from the competition.